FelixSFD/BaruCMS/README.md

 # How to install
 1. Copy all files to your webserver
+2. Fill out the "db_config.php"
-2. open "setup.php"
+3. open "setup.php"
-3. Follow the instructions on the screen
+4. Follow the instructions on the screen
 The installer will add the following user:
  E-Mail: 123@456.com
  Password: barucms